NCAR/aircraft_config_edit/README.md

+> [!WARNING]
-# As of 2022, RAF has chosen not to maintain this tool.
-New analog cards mean configedit would require significant refactoring to be fully functional.
+> ## As of 2022, RAF has chosen not to maintain this tool.
+> * New analog cards mean configedit would require significant refactoring to be fully functional.
 Going forward, the nidas config file is hand edited by the RAF SEs.
+> * Unimplemented issues have been marked "Closed as not planned" and closed.
+Should development continue at a future date, these unimplemented issues can be found by looking for the grey circle icon with a slash or by going to the issues queue and filtering on "is:issue state:closed reason:not-planned"

 # configedit